-GL’s MAPS™ is an advanced protocol simulator/tester for GSM Abis interface simulation over TDM and IP that can simulate BTSM messages and signaling specification as defined by 3GPP standards.
-The tester supports testing network elements BTS and BSC, Error tracking, regression testing, conformance testing, load testing/call generation and generation of high volumes of GSM traffic.
-It is able to run pre-defined test scenarios against GSM Abis interface test objects in a controlled & deterministic manner.
+GL’s MAPS™ is an advanced protocol simulator/tester for GSM Abis interface emulation over TDM and IP that can emulate BTSM messages and signaling specification as defined by 3GPP standards.
+The application supports testing network elements BTS and BSC, Error tracking, regression testing, conformance testing, load testing/call generation and generation of high volumes of GSM traffic.
+It is able to run pre-defined test scenarios against GSM Abis interface test objects in a controlled and deterministic manner.

 MAPS™ emulator for GSM Abis protocol over TDM (with XX693 license) and over IP (with PKS134 license) supports powerful utilities like Message Editor, Script Editor and Profile Editor, which allow new scenarios to be created or existing scenarios to be modified using BTSM messages and parameters.

 MAPS™ GSM Abis over TDM supports TRAU traffic with additional licenses.
 The TRAU Traffic commands includes Transmit TRAU DTMF Digits (Send TRAU File, Send TRAU Tones), Receive Actions (Monitor TRAU Digits, Rx TRAU File, Monitor TRAU Tones), and Stop Traffic Actions.